What is Steps to Sustainability?

 We found this was transformative to panicked community groups, and decided it was the most useful thing we could do for the sector and quickly changing environment of just a few months ago.

-To date, we have delivered free one-to-one consultation surgeries to 42 local social action leaders.
+We delivered free one-to-one consultation surgeries to a wide variety of local social action leaders.
 To lock in impact, we followed up with the appropriate number of hours of support – based on a checklist to implement the advice provided.
+In doing so, we witnessed that many groups lack the tools, confidence and know-how to secure necessary funding, and there was clear racial inequity.
+The initiative received extremely positive feedback from struggling organisations and endorsement from other key players in the sector; it therefore brought into sharp relief what we can do to provide tangible support to them.

 We therefore continued to work with several organisations up-and-down the country – including Ubuntu Multicultural Centre (Middlesbrough), London Sew Project (East London) and Ukon Careers (East London).
 Owing to the proven success of the model, we are thrilled to announce that thanks to TNL Community Fund funding, we are continuing and scaling up our crisis response.
 As of October 2020, Civil Society Consulting CIC is partnering with Strengthening Faith Institutions to revamp our crisis support initiative, with a specific BAME-focus – under the name ‘Steps to Sustainability’.